xtendui/xtendui/src/gatsby/markdown/tests/markdown/index.md

 (use narrow screen to see it in action)

+(use large screen to see it in action)

 <div class="table-scroll">

 |                         | Syntax                                    | Default / Arguments                       | Description                   |